th7mo/notes/dotfiles.md

 directly in the home directory.
 A better alternative is to move configuration files into a separate directory like `~/dotfiles/`.
-To make sure installed programs still have access to the configuration files, [symbolic-links](symbolic-link) to the configuration files can be made using [Stow](stow).
+To make sure installed programs still have access to the configuration files, [symbolic links](symbolic-link) to the configuration files can be made using [Stow](stow).

 ## History